netidx/netidx-book/src/administration/admin.md

 exhaustive `--help`; this book covers the common shapes and points you there for the full flag list.

-Use whichever fits: the TUI to learn the system and to run a cluster by hand, the CLI to automate what you learned.
+Use whichever fits: the TUI to learn the system and to run an admin domain by hand, the CLI to automate what you learned.

 ## The command map